-The roles and responsibilities for each RSL will vary depending on size, organisational structure, operational environment and a host of other business considerations.
-The following paragraphs provide general examples of the roles and responsibilities that an RSL may consider appropriate in respect of complaints handling.
-RSLs are, however, free to manage the CHP in the most efficient and effective manner for their organisation.
-The following paragraphs explaining roles and responsibilities should be amended to suit the particular considerations of individual RSLs.
-However, there must remain a clear description of the roles and responsibilities in relation to complaints handling for each level of the organisation, so that decisions on investigation complaints provide the final answer from the RSL.
+The roles and responsibilities for each organisation will vary depending on size, organisational structure, portfolio responsibilities and a host of other business considerations.
+The following paragraphs provide general examples of the roles and responsibilities that an organisation may consider appropriate in respect of complaints handling.
+Organisations are, however, free to manage the CHP in the most efficient and effective manner for their organisation.
+The following paragraphs explaining roles and responsibilities should be amended to suit the particular considerations of individual organisations.
+However, there must remain a clear description of the roles and responsibilities in relation to complaints handling for each level of the organisation.